 What are the other benefits of neutering? 😸🐾

 As well as avoiding pregnancy, neutering your cat can be good for their overall health.
 For example:

 🔸 For female cats, the chance of getting some infectious diseases will be reduced and the likelihood of developing tumours, womb infections and other illnesses is also reduced.

 🔸 Neutered male cats are less likely to end up injured from fighting or stray from home.
 Male cats that are not neutered often appear frustrated if they don’t find a female mate and can spray smelly urine in the house as a way of scent-marking – an appeal to potential female mates.

 What is the process for neutering? 🩺🐱

 You’ll need to book an initial appointment for the operation.
 Vets may require the cat to be brought for a check before the operation.
-The cat will normally be admitted between 8am-10am in the morning and able to be picked up that evening.
+The cat will normally be admitted between 8am-10am and able to be picked up that evening.

 Effective pain relief means that the process is painless.
 Many vets operate using an incision on the left side of the cat and will give pain relief injections.
 Your cat may also come home with some pain relief medication.

 Vets usually advise that the cat is kept indoors for a few days after surgery.
 Your cat may need to wear a lampshade-shaped collar to stop them from chewing their stitches.

 What age is best to neuter a cat? 🐱🐾